jberkel/spotify-api/README.md

 # Spotify-API

-I was tired of waiting for Spotify to release their API (if they release it), so decided to roll my own based on the awesome reverse engineering work done by [despotify.se](http://despotify.se) and [Felix Bruns](http://www.felixbruns.de/) who created a Java version of despotify called [jotify](http://jotify.felixbruns.de/).
-Add JRuby, Sinatra and some glue to the mix and you
-(almost) have an API.
+I got tired of waiting for Spotify to release their API (if they release it), so decided to roll my own based on the awesome work done by [#hack.se](http://despotify.se) and Felix Bruns who created a Java port of despotify called [jotify](http://jotify.felixbruns.de/).
+Add JRuby, Sinatra and some glue to the mix and you (almost) have an API.

 *Important*: in order to use this API you'll need a premium spotify account!
 This API is as unofficial as it gets and *NOT* supported by Spotify in any way.